 Much of what is taught in graduate diversity classes stems from the very valuable social justice and multicultural traditions.
 The intercultural perspective is complimentary; where the other traditions tend to focus more on the individual or group characteristics in isolation, the intercultural perspective focuses on the interaction.

 As therapists, counselors, and educators, it allows us to greatly expand our skills, and go beyond empathy, understanding, and “do’s & don’ts” type interventions.
 For example, intercultural communication concepts impact how and when we talk about diversity issues, how we build relationships, problem-solve, resolve conflicts, conduct a mental health intake assessment, sequence certain areas of learning, and exhibit culturally-appropriate empathy.

 Much like multicultural perspectives, intercultural communication may be seen as transtheoretical and applicable to all groups of people, including dominant groups, and therefore critical for our work with others.

 This workshop is designed to review key intercultural communication theories and concepts, and then apply them.
 The importance of integrating intercultural communication work with social justice perspectives will also be emphasized.

 Following this training, participants will have the ability to:

 - Name the most important intercultural competency skill, and identify a related model

-- Describe the six stages of the Developmental Model of Intercultural Sensitivity (DMIS)
+- Describe at least five of the six stages of the Developmental Model of Intercultural Sensitivity (DMIS)